drivenbyentropy/aptasuite/README.md

 In its core, AptaSUITE consists of a collection of APIs and corresponding implementations facilitating storage, retrieval, and manipulation of aptamer data (such as sequences, aptamer counts in individual selection cycles, structure information and more).
 On top of these core data structures, a number of previously published algorithms have been implemented.
 Currently, these are AptaPLEX, AptaSIM, AptaCLUSTER, and AptaTRACE.

 Please see the [Wiki](https://github.com/drivenbyentropy/aptasuite/wiki) for more information regarding installation and usage.

+If you have any issues or recommendations, please feel free to open a [ticket](https://github.com/drivenbyentropy/aptasuite/issues).